Illustration showing a beginner deadlifting to failure with a rounded back.

 Should Beginners Lift to Muscle Failure?

-Others argue that beginners should take their sets all the way to muscular failure, ensuring that they’re pushing themselves hard enough to stimulate a maximal amount of muscle growth with every set.
+Others argue that beginners should take their sets all the way to muscular failure, ensuring they’re pushing themselves hard enough to stimulate a maximal amount of muscle growth with every set.
 But does taking a set all the way to failure actually stimulate more muscle growth?
 Let’s take a look at the research.

 Before and after illustration of a skinny hardgainer ectomorph becoming muscular.